A sinkhole left one Texas community with a massive repair bill after it caused significant damage to the municipality’s main sewer line.

 - Water Infrastructure Leaks: Aging water infrastructure, especially in older cities, is prone to leaks that can erode surrounding soil over time, leading to sinkholes.
 Leaking water mains or sewer lines gradually wash away soil, creating voids that eventually cause the ground to collapse

 - Construction and Excavation: Construction activities that involve heavy machinery or deep excavation can destabilize nearby soil, especially in areas with loose or sandy ground.
-Blasting, pile driving, or removing large volumes of earth can cause localized sinkholes by disturbing the natural equilibrium of the soil
+Blasting, pile driving, or removing large volumes of earth can cause localized sinkholes by disturbing the natural equilibrium of the soil.
+A private utility locate before any ground disturbance is one of the most effective utility protection measures available during excavation to prevent utility strikes, and to identify subsurface conditions that could indicate void formation

 - Mining and Drilling: Extractive activities, such as mining and drilling for oil or natural gas, can contribute to sinkholes.
 By removing subsurface materials, these activities leave behind voids that can collapse over time.
 Even abandoned mines, which are sometimes overlooked, can pose a long-term sinkhole risk if not properly managed